ropensci/roweb3/content/blog/2023-07-31-r-universe-and-cran/index.md

 To [set up a universe](/blog/2021/06/22/setup-runiverse/), you do three things:

  1. create a repository in your GitHub account called "[user].r-universe.dev" (e.g. https://github.com/zkamvar/zkamvar.r-universe.dev)
- 2. add the r-universe app to your GitHub account
+ 2. add the R-universe app to your GitHub account
  3. add packages to a JSON file called "packages.json" (e.g. https://github.com/zkamvar/zkamvar.r-universe.dev/blob/main/packages.json)

 After that, your universe will be available for use at `https://[yourname].r-universe.dev/` and anyone can install those packages.

 ## Rolling your own {#dev-cran}

-Before the r-universe, there were three ways to provide users with your in-development version of a package:
+Before the R-universe, there were three ways to provide users with your in-development version of a package:

 1. have people install from GitHub via `remotes::install_github("user/repo")` or `pak::pkg_install("user/repo")`
 2. provide a {drat} repository (I've [posted about auto-building a drat repository previously](https://zkamvar.netlify.app/blog/gh-drat/))